dew-labs/wolfy/README.md

 mitmdump -s cors_interceptor.py --mode reverse:http://127.0.0.1:5050
 ```

-Origial katana server will run on http://127.0.0.1:5050
+Original katana server will run on <http://127.0.0.1:5050>
-MITM server will run on https://127.0.0.1:8080 to support cors and https/ssl/tls connection
+MITM server will run on <https://127.0.0.1:8080> to support cors and https/ssl/tls connection

 Bootstraping: